 Who Has Time To Vacation?

 Most everybody loves vacations.
 Unfortunately, vacations never seem to last long enough.
-Maybe part of the reason why people don’t seem to get enough out of their vacations is because no one really wants to be completely separated from the rest of the world.
-I personally know plenty of people who would gasp in horror if it was suggested that they leave their phones off for more than a couple hours.
+Maybe one reason why people don’t get enough out of their vacations is because no one really wants to be completely separated from the rest of the world.
+I personally know plenty of people who would gasp in horror if they had turn their phones off for more than a couple hours.

 A simple solution for people who want a vacation but who don’t really want a “vacation” is to take a small trip.
 And although family outings to the zoo or amusement parks are nice, they require a lot of walking and being out in the sun.
-If you’re going to be taking just a few hours to relax, walking around in the sun might not be preferable.
+Walking around in the sun might not be preferable if you’re going to be taking just a few hours to relax.
 So what are your options?
-A picnic in the park could be a good option, or maybe a short (emphasis on short) nature hike could do the job.
+A picnic in the park could be nice, or maybe a short (emphasis on short) nature hike could do the job.
 Or how about a boat ride?
 My group and I were lucky enough to go on a canal boat the other week and it was very relaxing.

 Relaxing on the Canal

-Getting to go on the canal boat ride in Canal Fulton was not only relaxing, it was fun, too!
-It was a great way to get out of the hot sun and still enjoy the beauty of nature.
-We saw a ton of beautiful flowers, some fish, and even a fawn!
+Getting to experience the canal boat ride in Canal Fulton was not only relaxing, it was fun, too!
+I highly recommend this trip for families looking for short vacation ideas and relaxing vacation ideas.
+This ride is a great way to get out of the hot sun and still enjoy the beauty of nature.
+My group and I saw a ton of beautiful flowers, some fish, and even a fawn!
 We also got to see some old buildings and what used to be part of the Underground Railroad.
-We took a ton of pictures to document our trip.
+I took a ton of pictures to document our trip.
 After all, a picture’s worth a thousand words!

 Location125 Tuscarawas St. Canal Fulton, OH 44614